 During the second half of the 19th century the Great North Road became something to look back on with nostalgia – that strange and distant world before trains when road transport and horses had been the premium means of travel.

 It took the arrival of the internal combustion engine to bring the roads back to life.
-In the early 20th century it became possible and fashionable to re-discover the great roads of the past.
+In the early 20th century it became possible, and fashionable, to re-discover the great roads of the past.
 And as traffic grew so the need to improve surfaces and to take a national approach to the road network became imperative.
-When Britain decided to emulate France with a national road numbering system in in 1921 it was perhaps inevitable that the Great North Road should become the A1.
+When Britain decided to emulate France with a national road numbering system in 1921 it was perhaps inevitable that the Great North Road should become the A1.